McDavid reaches 100 points, Oilers beat Canucks 4-3

 J.T.
 Miller, Travis Boyd and Tyler Graovac scored for the Canucks, who have lost eight of 10.
 Vancouver lost three of four to Edmonton in a four-game set over six days, including the first two at home.

-Thatcher Demko had 30 saves for the Canucks.
+Thatcher Demko had 30 saves for the Canucks, who were scoreless on five power-play chances while the Oilers went 2-for-5.

+“We’re not clicking right now.
+I don’t want to dive into it more than that.
+We’re not on the same page,” Miller said.
+“It’s rough right now.
+We’re going to work hard to try and get out of it.
+We need to raise the level of our game when we have a man advantage.”

 The Oilers are 6-3 this season against the Canucks.
 The teams play one more time next Saturday in Edmonton’s regular-season finale.